Marquette vs. Kansas College Basketball Predictions & Picks - November 21

 Marquette vs. Kansas Predictions & Picks: Spread, Total - November 21

-Tuesday's contest between the Kansas Jayhawks (4-0) and the Marquette Golden Eagles (4-0) at SimpliFi Arena at Stan Sheriff Center has a projected final score of 80-76 based on our computer prediction, with Kansas taking home the win.
-Tipoff is at 10:30 PM on November 21.
+Tuesday's contest features the Kansas Jayhawks (4-0) and the Marquette Golden Eagles (4-0) matching up at SimpliFi Arena at Stan Sheriff Center (on November 21) at 10:30 PM.
+This matchup, according to our computer prediction, will result in an 80-76 victory for Kansas, who is slightly favored based on our model.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!